NimonSour/interthread/README.md

 [![Docs.rs](https://docs.rs/interthread/badge.svg)](https://docs.rs/interthread#sdpl-framework)

 Regularly check for new releases and upgrade to the latest version!
-Share with someone you care !
+Share with someone you care about!
 Happy coding!